 In terms of years of experience, I stopped counting at 30 years, but I think I hit 35.
 When I stop to reflect, I realize that it has been an amazing journey and an opportunity to see a whole profession grow, development, recruit the next generation, and, in many way, flourish.

 My experience spans local government, non-profit, private consulting, and teaching at the university level.
-I have now completed my third year running Hirschman Water & Environment (HWE) after keeping it dormant for over a decade while I pursued other endeavors (namely, working for the Center for Watershed Protection).
+I have now completed my fourth year running Hirschman Water & Environment (HWE) after keeping it dormant for over a decade while I pursued other endeavors (namely, working for the Center for Watershed Protection).
 Once again, I have found that training and collaboration are two hallmarks of what makes this enterprise work.
 I recently also started by blog page.
 This has given me a renewed opportunity to wax philosophical on the status of the stormwater and watershed profession, and I must say that discovering my voice through writing has been very rewarding.
 Please check it out here.

 The Projects Page highlights several recent projects.
 I have had the privilege to collaborate with the following organizations:

 My resume outlines other aspects of my background.
 Three decades ago, I believed that working in the environmental field could best be expressed by working in remote places, with “natural” ecosystems, far from human influences.
 It is instructive how my professional journey has led me back INTO the cities and towns, working closely WITH people and understanding how human influences are really part of the problem AND the solution.
 This is where the work of environmental sustainability is being energized with many creative influences in stormwater, green building technology, urban agriculture/local foods, urban ecosystem restoration, transportation, energy, and the list goes on!
 I have found myself in the midst of a stormwater profession undergoing change and innovation, and have been fortunate enough to have had a hand in shaping a small bit of this exciting and emerging field.